 The Morning After the Night Before

 I was worried that my family would be ashamed of me for choosing to put naked pictures of myself on the internet.
-I was wondering whether friends would be as cruel about my body as I’m trying hard not to be.
-I was worried that the guy I was seeing would look at them and be shocked, because he’s only ever seen my body in the carefully curated ways I’d chosen to reveal it to him.
-That’s a lot of internal dialogue to deal with, and sometimes I wonder why I put myself in these situations.
+I was wondering whether friends would be as cruel about my body as I was trying hard not to be.
+I was worried that the guy I was seeing would look at them and be shocked because he’s only ever seen my body in the carefully curated ways I’d chosen to reveal it to him.
+That’s a lot of internal dialogue to deal with, and I wondered why I insist on putting myself in these situations.

-Well, dear reader, if I didn’t, I’d have fuck all to blog about.
+Well, dear reader, if I didn’t, I’d have nothing to blog about.
 JOKING (sort of).

 I wanted to do it because how else will I get to a place of truly loving myself if I don’t keep pushing my boundaries?
-How will young women coming up behind us avoid the same fate of being ashamed of their bodies?
-There has to be some dialogue to counteract the bullshit fat shaming that still has a strong grip on the internet (and society in general), and I want to be a part of that conversation.
+How will young women coming up behind us avoid the same fate of being ashamed of their bodies because they don’t feel ‘normal’?
+There has to be some dialogue to counteract the constant fat shaming that still has a strong grip on the Internet (and society in general).
+And I want to be a part of that conversation.

-Also, how cool will it be to look back on these photos in years to come, to see my 31-year-old body looking pretty peng!
+Also, how cool will it be to look back on these photos in years to come, to see my 31-year-old body looking juicy and gorgeous!
 Like how Rose off Titanic did, but without all the tragedy and that.

 I can’t wait to see what Felix does with these photos.
 His artwork is beyond beautiful and it screams love, acceptance, and positivity.
-I’m so proud to have modelled for him, and my worries that followed the experience clearly show that we need more people like him shouting about the beauty of the female body in all its forms.
+I’m so proud to have modelled for him and of my bravery in letting my body be truly seen.
+My worries that followed the experience clearly show that we need more people like him shouting about the beauty of our bodies body in all their forms.
 Loads of us struggle to feel beautiful in our own skin and THAT MUST STOP.
-Even though my body will never be ‘good enough’ for Victoria’s Secret or whoever the fuck else has beef with fat babes taking their clothes off, that’s absolutely ok.
+My body will never be ‘good enough’ for Victoria’s Secret and whoever else has a problem with showing fat babes in and out of their clothes.
+And that’s absolutely ok.
 Because they’re not good enough for me either.

-Here are some of the photos I love the most…
+Here are some of the photos from the shoot…

 Have you ever modelled nude?
 Do you also love looking at sexy fat babes?
 Wow, we have so much in common!
 Holler at me in the comments so we can be BFFs.